ucl-pond/vtkSnap/README.md

 # vtkSnap
 A simple, command-line image render and snapshot tool for NIFTI files

-I was trying to make some nice rendered brain images and started using ITK Snap (https://github.com/pyushkevich/itksnap), which is a great tool if you have just a few images you want to render.
+I was trying to make some nice rendered brain images and started using [ITK Snap](https://github.com/pyushkevich/itksnap), which is a great tool if you have just a few images you want to render.
 Unfortunately, with many images it becomes a pain to load the main image, the segmentation image, rotate to the desired angle and then create the snapshot.

 This is a little tool to make all that easier.
-It uses VTK (VTK-8.1.0 in particular).
-You have to download and install VTK first (via cmake and make), then use the vtkpython executable that is created in VTK_DIR/build/bin.
+It uses VTK ([VTK-8.1.0](https://www.vtk.org/download/) in particular).
+You have to download and install VTK first (via cmake and make, [this](https://www.vtk.org/Wiki/VTK/Building/MacOSX) may help), then use the vtkpython executable that is created in VTK_DIR/build/bin.

-There is only one Python file you need: vtkSnap.py
+There is only one Python file: vtkSnap.py

 Here is the help for it:
 \
 ******************************************************************\
-usage: vtkSnap.py [-h] [--Xrot X_ROT] [--Yrot Y_ROT] [--Zrot Z_ROT]
-                  in_file label_file out_file
+usage: vtkSnap.py [-h] [--Xrot X_ROT] [--Yrot Y_ROT] [--Zrot Z_ROT] in_file label_file out_file

 VTK Snap: A simple VTK based snapshot tool.
 Uses VTK python library (built using VTK 8.1.0).

-positional arguments:
+positional arguments:\
   in_file       NIFTI input filename\
   label_file    File with mapping from label to RGB.
 CSV file with header:\
                 label,red,green,blue\